Staff

 Aleksandra Pradzynski

-Aleksandra Pradzynski works in Special Projects.
+Aleksandra Pradzynski works in the Woodland Archaeology Practice Area.
 Aleksandra earned her BSc (Hon) in anthropology from the University of Toronto.
 She holds an Applied Research archaeological license from the province of Ontario.
 Aleksandra has over twenty years of experience as a heritage professional with a focus on Woodland archaeology, particularly Late Woodland village sites.
 Her special areas of expertise include the archaeology of childhood and pre-contact Indigenous ceramics.

 Brandon Reimer